-- Maintain the federal requirement for states to cover dental services under the Medicaid Early Periodic Screening, Diagnosis, and Treatment (EPSDT) program.
+- Maintaining the federal requirement for states to cover dental services under the Medicaid Early Periodic Screening, Diagnosis, and Treatment (EPSDT) program.

-- Require states to cover dental services for Medicaid-eligible adults, and exempt all preventive dental services from cost-sharing requirements.
+- Requiring states to cover dental services for Medicaid-eligible adults, and exempt all preventive dental services from cost-sharing requirements.

-- Preserve the federal financing role in the Medicaid program and update the federal matching formula to address economic changes.
+- Preserving the federal financing role in the Medicaid program and update the federal matching formula to address economic changes.

-- Enhance the federal Medicaid matching rate to 90/10 for dental care.
+- Enhancing the federal Medicaid matching rate to 90/10 for dental care.